mallcong/Therms-Up/README.md

 # Useful Resources
 Inkscape: https://inkscape.org/
-Create Hatch Fill in Inkscape using Axidraw plug-in (download here): https://github.com/evil-mad/axidraw Create G-code using extra plug-in (to save time than using already installed gcode tool extension) - J-Tech Laser tool Plug-in: https://jtechphotonics.com/?page_id=2012
+Create Hatch Fill in Inkscape using Axidraw plug-in (download here): https://github.com/evil-mad/axidraw Create G-code using extra plug-in (to save time than using the Inskscape's built-in gcode tool extension) - J-Tech Laser tool Plug-in: https://jtechphotonics.com/?page_id=2012
  - if you use the J-Tech Laser tool for generating the G-code, you can modify it to automaticly include the header and footer command shown below
  - by modifying the default setup of 'laser.py' file in [Program Files\Inkscape\share\inkscape\extensions] (might be varied depending on your computer env.) as shown in below